 The call came in at 11:30 am on Friday, March 23rd.
-Marie buzzed through on the intercom, “Macon County Humane Society is on the phone, someone has dropped a dog off that has an eye hanging out of its socket.
+Patti buzzed through on the intercom, “Animal Control is on the phone, someone has dropped a dog off that has an eye hanging out of its socket.
 How much will we charge them to fix it?”
-And that’s exactly how I became acquainted with Buster, who sits under my feet as I write you this year, still waiting for his forever home.
+And that’s exactly how I became acquainted with Buster, who sits under my feet as I write you this year.

 The Friday after Thanksgiving we had not one, but two tough cases come in.
 The first call came from a very distressed woman.
 Her loyal dog “Bear” had been dragging his hind legs for “a couple days”.
 She had no transportation, and no money to contribute to his care, but this is her only companion and “Is there anything we can do to help her?”